FCA Poland: History

 In 2007, the Fiat Auto Poland plant in Tychy joined the group of "World Class Manufacturing" operations, a select few that have and use the best and most effective methods of managing the production system on a global scale.
 This is the result of a long process of refinement since the plant was incorporated into the Fiat Auto structure.
 The plant in Tychy was, among others the first of the Fiat Auto Group to implement ISO 9001 (quality management standards) and ISO 14001 (environmental management standards) since the mid-1990s.
 The solutions adopted in the plant in Tychy later became a model for solutions implemented in other factories of the group.
 A production system was also implemented in it, which contributes to the fact that cars leaving the production line have a low rate of detected production defects and defects occurring in subsequent years of operation.
 At the same time, there are critical voices saying that the increase in quality and efficiency comes at the expense of the work atmosphere and the situation of employees.

 Cars produced by Fiat Auto Poland are exported to 68 countries, including to Japan (where 4,174 cars were shipped in 2008), and these exports account for approximately 3% of the value of all transactions of this type nationwide.

 In the mid-2000s, Fiat Auto Poland produced about 300-350 thousand. cars per year.
 In 2008, a record number of 492,885 cars were produced, including 19,046 second-generation Ford Ka, the production of which was officially launched on September 25, 2008, in Tychy.
 In 2009, the plant produced about 606,000 cars.
 The Fiat 500C convertible made its debut at the Geneva Motor Show in March 2009.
 In mid-2010, the production of the Fiat 600 model ceased.

 The production of the next generation of Fiat Panda was moved from Tychy to the factory in Pomigliano d'Arco near Naples, in exchange for the Lancia Ypsilon model, which had been produced so far in Termini Imerese in Sicily.
 In mid-2011, the production of Lancia Ypsilon II began in the Tychy plant.
 In December 2012, approximately 1,500 employees were laid off along with a cut production as well as terminating production of the Panda.
 The company's total revenues in 2012 exceeded PLN 14,150 million, sales revenues amounted to over PLN 14,100 million.

 The plant in Tychy in 2009 was the largest Fiat factory in Europe and the second largest in the world, after the Brazilian factory in Betim.

 Stellantis will invest 755 million zlotys ($203.99 million) in the plant where new hybrid and electric Jeep, Fiat and Alfa Romeo models will be built, according to Deputy Prime Minister Jaroslaw Gowin.
 The new cars will start to leave the factory in 2022.

+Production of the Jeep Avenger begins January 31, 2023.